wesparish/ansible-playbooks/README.md

-Use the following command to run the check_miners.yml playbook
+Use the following command to run the playbook

-ansible-playbook ./check_miners.yml -i w-inventory.yml

-ansible-playbook -i w-inventory.yml -K claymore_nanopool.yml
+ansible-playbook -i test-inventory.yml -K -k site.yml